Building a Driveway with Driveway Fabric

 The Benefits Of Woven Landscape Fabric

-Non-woven fabric offers excellent stabilization.
+Woven fabric offers excellent stabilization due to its woven fiber construction.
 The fabric will not stretch easily, allowing the gravel driveway to keep its original shape.
 This fabric ensures the subsoil underneath will be well covered.

 Woven landscape fabric has a base layer that is strong, supportive, and very stable which is exactly what you want from a driveway fabric.
 Woven geotextile fabrics are a better choice than non-woven and traditional landscape fabrics for these reasons.